Rifling: Manufacture

 An early method of introducing rifling to a pre-drilled barrel was to use a cutter mounted on a square-section rod, accurately twisted into a spiral of the desired pitch, mounted in two fixed square-section holes.
-As the cutter was advanced through the barrel it twisted at a uniform rate governed by the pitch.
+As the cutter was advanced through the barrel, it twisted at a uniform rate governed by the pitch.
 The first cut was shallow.
-The cutter points were gradually expanded as repeated cuts were made.
-The blades were in slots in a wooden dowel which were gradually packed out with slips of paper until the required depth was obtained.
-The process was finished off by casting a slug of molten lead into the barrel, withdrawing it and using it with a paste of emery and oil to smooth the bore.
+The cutter points were gradually expanded with repeated cuts.
+The blades were in slots in a wooden dowel, and the slots were gradually packed with slips of paper until the required depth was obtained.
+The process was finished off by casting a slug of molten lead inside the barrel, withdrawing it, and using it with a paste of emery and oil to smooth the bore.

 Most rifling is created by either: